You are hereLow Stress Training (LST) Tutorial

 After the first month of flowering, it’s best to only use LST as a last resort or in an emergency, like when you have a troublesome stem that is cutting off light to other parts of the plant, or if a cola has grown too close to the grow lights.

-It is NOT recommended that you start LST in flowering.
+It is NOT recommended that you start LST while your marijuana plants are flowering.
 Proper LST must begin when the plant is in the vegetative stage, because by the time you get fully into the flowering stage, the majority of the plant structure has already been formed.

 If you’ve LST’ed properly in the vegetative stage, your plant should naturally start growing rows of colas along the flat table you produced, and you’ll get plants that produce bigger yields from your same grow lights.